sonic-net/SONiC/doc/console/Portable-Console-Device-High-Level-Design.md

         """
         Retrieves the number of power supply units available on the portable console device.

-        :return: An integer, the number of power supply units available on the portable console device.
+        :return: An integer, the number of power supply units available on all the portable console devices.
         """
         raise NotImplementedError